How is benign prostatic hyperplasia (BPH) diagnosed?

 Several studies may be performed to help diagnose your condition:

-- A seven-question survey may be completed to evaluate your symptoms.
+- A survey to evaluate how severe your symptoms are.

-- A study may be conducted to detect how much urine is left in the bladder after urination is completed.
+- A study to detect how much urine is left in the bladder after you finish urinating.